 Great Oaks Legacy is seeking an experienced, like-minded urban educator to join our leadership team.
 The Assistant Dean is responsible for shaping and sustaining a school culture of discipline and warmth while ensuring that the students internalize the school's values and goals for academic excellence.

 School Culture.
-The Assistant Dean supports the Dean of Students to define and build a transformative school culture consistent with the Great Oaks Legacy core values and mission.
-With the School Director and Dean, the Assistant Dean designs and implements programs that recognize and reward students; devises school-wide rituals that promote the culture and sustain the school’s values.
+The Dean/ Assistant Dean works to define and build a transformative school culture consistent with the Great Oaks Legacy core values and mission.
+With the School Director, the Dean/Assistant Dean designs and implements programs that recognize and reward students; devises school-wide rituals that promote the culture and sustain the school's values.

 Student Management.
-The Assistant Dean works with the Dean of Students to implement behavior management tools, including overseeing staff training in behavior management policies, techniques, and strategies, and ensuring the consistent deployment of such tools school-wide; meets with students referred by teachers for behavioral problems, communicates and meets with the students’ parents/guardians, and ensures that consequences for infractions are fairly and consistently implemented throughout the school; creates and implements a detention system for homework completion and behavior; looks for patterns of misbehavior and coordinates appropriate measures as needed with the school leader and other leadership staff; responds to acute behavioral issues; coordinates in-school and out-of-school suspensions, ensuring regulatory compliance; and oversees school safety.
+The Dean/Assistant Dean implements behavior management tools, including overseeing staff training in behavior management policies, techniques, and strategies, and ensuring the consistent deployment of such tools school-wide; meets with students referred by teachers for behavioral problems, communicates and meets with the students' parents/guardians, and ensures that consequences for infractions are fairly and consistently implemented throughout the school; creates and implements a detention system for homework completion and behavior; looks for patterns of misbehavior and coordinates appropriate measures as needed with the school leader and other leadership staff; responds to acute behavioral issues; coordinates in-school and out-of-school suspensions, ensuring regulatory compliance; and oversees school safety.

 Student Motivation.
-The Assistant Dean communicates with students – meeting with, listening to, seeking to understand, and convincing them as appropriate – and builds a support network for students.
-In addition to meeting with students, the Assistant Dean will support the Dean to develop school wide programs to incentivize positive behaviors and create a school-wide identity among the students.
-The Assistant Dean will work closely with cross-campus teams to cultivate students’ cultural competency, growth, and development.
+The Dean/Assistant Dean communicates with students – meeting with, listening to, seeking to understand, and convincing them as appropriate – and builds a support network for students.
+In addition to meeting with students, the Dean/Assistant Dean will develop school wide programs to incentivize positive behaviors and create a school-wide identity among the students.
+The Dean/Assistant Dean will work closely with cross-campus teams to cultivate students' cultural competency, growth, and development.

 Documenting Incidents.
-The Assistant Dean implements and ensures the school-wide use of information technology tools for reporting and documenting infractions, and ensures that proper records are kept of communications with parents regarding discipline.
-The Assistant Dean supports the Dean in drafting weekly and monthly reports for parents, students and leadership team.
-The Assistant Dean works with staff to ensure school compliance with HIB policies.
+The Dean/Assistant Dean implements and ensures the school-wide use of information technology tools for reporting and documenting infractions, and ensures that proper records are kept of communications with parents regarding discipline.
+The Dean/Assistant Dean drafts weekly and monthly reports for parents, students and leadership team.
+The Dean/Assistant Dean works with staff to ensure school compliance with HIB policies.

 Qualifications and Skills